hraberg/shen.clj/README.markdown

 ## The Clojure Port

-Is a work in progress by Håkan Råberg.
+Is a work in progress by Håkan Råberg. **It doesn't work**.
+Uses https://github.com/technomancy/leiningen to build.

+To run the REPL:

+    lein compile; java -cp lib/*:classes shen